terminal42/contao-http2/README.md

 HTTP/2 provides a lot of new features and possibilities to speed up the delivery of your page.
 Version 3.5 of Contao does have LTS support until 2019 but will not get any new features.
-While Contao 4+ will certainly introduce new features into the core to bring you better HTTP/2 support, this extension aims to bring the most important improvements to Contao 3.5.
+While Contao 4+ will certainly introduce new features into the core to bring you better HTTP/2 support (which already happened with Contao 4.3), this extension aims to bring the most important improvements to Contao 3.5.